 By this time, my grandfather harbored no illusions as to Nazi intentions and was clear that they must leave Austria, so he set about convincing his extended family to flee and by the combined efforts of relatives abroad on two continents to get the papers and funds necessary, they made their own plans to escape Nazism.
 They packed up their few belongings, Nazi-issued passports identifying them as Jews in hand and departed in January, 1940, on the last train to leave Vienna before the borders closed.

-This haggadah was amongst the possessions to leave with them.
+This haggadah was among the possessions to leave with them.
 With many a wine-stained page inside, it bears witness to its continued use in their new country.
 So well-used it eventually loosened from its bindings, only to be set aside in favor of the ubiquitous give-away Maxwell House haggadah.
 In the new haggadah these refugees could put to practice their new language, English, along-side the Hebrew; a marked improvement on the German –Hebrew version that crossed the ocean with them, a reminder of harsher days.

 For decades, after the passing of my grandparents and, eventually, my father, this haggadah was amongst my uncle’s possessions and was dutifully stored and moved at least three times, till its most recent stop where I came across it in Florida a few weeks ago.
 My uncle, at 89, under the care of cousins and in an Alzhiemer’s facility, is, sadly, beyond celebrating holidays (truth be told, he didn’t much like celebrating them when he could).
 Tucked into my suitcase, the haggadah came back home with me.
 It was only a few days ago that I realized the long journey this 80-year old haggadah had made was an echo of the original Passover story.